Jammersplit/Randy.js/README.md

 Returns an array with length `numberOfSlices`, filled with positive random numbers that add up to `sumOfSlices`.
 Think getting random sections of a line with a length of sum.

 `numberOfSlices` should be a positive integer.
 Float values will be rounded to the next lowest integer.
-If 'numberOfSlices` is `1` (default) or anything below `1`, the function will return an array with a single value of `sumOfSlices`.
+If `numberOfSlices` is `1` (default) or anything below `1`, the function will return an array with a single value of `sumOfSlices`.

 `sumOfSlices` should be any positive number.
 Default value is `1`, meaning the sum of all values in the returned array will be `1`.
 Negative values will be inverted.
 A sum of `0` will lead to `0` for all values in the returned array.